skynet-guide/docs/docs/1-how-does-it-work/skynet-layer-2.en.md

 To learn more about the registry, see [here](/skynet/concepts/index.html).

 ## What can I do with Skynet?

+> **Important - Update by Danger (October 26, 2021):**  This section is a bit outdated since it describes state before more than 6 months.
+A lot changed since then and if you want to know what Skynet lets you do today, check out our new dedicated section `Explore Skynet`.
+This section is kept around only to show how much progress has been done just in last few months and how many more apps were made since then.

+---

-As listed above, currently, Skynet has two real features; those being `Skyfiles`, which are accessible from any portal, and the registry(which when accessed through the SDK is referred to as `SkyDB`), which are mutable pointers that can be accessed or updated from any portal.
+*(Outdated)* As listed above, currently, Skynet has two real features; those being `Skyfiles`, which are accessible from any portal, and the registry(which when accessed through the SDK is referred to as `SkyDB`), which are mutable pointers that can be accessed or updated from any portal.

 Currently the biggest things on Skynet are Skyfeed and content distribution by using Skynet as a CDN on sites like <a href="https://d.tube/" target="_blank" rel="noopener noreferrer">DTube</a>.